Abdul-Rahman77/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#3-print_alphabets.c - This program prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+#4-print_alphabt.c - This program prints the alphabet in lowercase, followed by a new line except for e and q